-Attn: Corporates Team, Petroleos Mexicanos Facsimile: (732) 578-4635
+Attn: Corporates Team, Petróleos Mexicanos Facsimile: (732) 578-4635

 Deutsche Bank Luxembourg S.A.

+2 Boulevard Konrad Adenauer

+L-2115 Luxembourg

-2 Boulevard Konrad Adenauer L-2115 Luxembourg Ref: Coupon Paying Dept. Fax: (352) 473136
+Ref: Coupon Paying Dept.

+Fax: (352) 473136

-The issuer has entered into three supplements to the indenture-the first dated as of June 2, 2009, the second dated as of October 13, 2009 and the third dated as of April 10, 2012-relating to the appointment of agents, the terms of which are not material to the holders of the new securities.
+Prior to June 24, 2014, the issuer had entered into three supplements to the indenture-the first dated as of June 2, 2009, the second dated as of October 13, 2009 and the third dated as of April 10, 2012-relating to the appointment of agents, the terms of which are not material to the holders of the securities.

-On June 24, 2014, after obtaining the written consent of holders of a majority in aggregate principal amount outstanding of each series of securities issued pursuant to the indenture, including each series of the old securities, the issuer entered into a fourth supplement to the indenture that amended an event of default provision relating to its characterization as a legal entity under Mexican law and to its exclusive authority to participate on behalf of the Mexican Government in the oil and gas sector in Mexico.
+On June 24, 2014, after obtaining the written consent of holders of a majority in aggregate principal amount then outstanding of each series of securities issued pursuant to the indenture, the issuer entered into a fourth supplement to the indenture that amended an event of default provision relating to its characterization as a legal entity under Mexican law and to its exclusive authority to participate on behalf of the Mexican Government in the oil and gas sector in Mexico.
+On October 15, 2014, the issuer entered into a fifth supplement to the indenture that amended this event of default for all securities issued pursuant to the indenture on or after the date of the fifth supplemental indenture.
+On December 8, 2015, the issuer entered into a sixth supplement to the indenture relating to the appointment of additional agents, the terms of which are not material to the holders of the securities.
+On June 14, 2016, the issuer entered into a seventh supplement to the indenture relating to the appointment of additional agents, the terms of which are not material to the holders of the securities.
 See "-Events of Default; Waiver and Notice-11.
 Control, dissolution, etc." below for a description of the amended event of default.